General Parking Rules

 To keep the spaces available for visitors of the downtown, Neenah has a “No Re-Parking” rule in time limit areas.
 This means that it is not OK to park for 2 hours and move to another 2 hour space.
 It also means that you cannot park from one parking lot or street to another for the purposes of extending the time limit.

 If you need more time than the signed time limit, check out the downtown parking page for more information.
 There you can find information on locations with longer time limits and on day passes.
-For more information on the “No Re-Parking” rule, see City Ordinance 16-91(f).
+For more information on the “No Re-Parking” rule, see City Code 16-91(f).

 Stopping versus Parking